cedricksakalam/ACP-FINAL-PROJECT/ACP FINAL PROJ/PeriodicTableUI/README.md

      UNDER CLASS GameWindow
      __init__(self, username) - Initializes the game window where the user will answer elemental questions.
-     > "Sets up the window's title, geometry, background, and a GIF for the background."
+     > Sets up the window's title, geometry, background, and a GIF for the background.
      > Sets the initial question count and score, and calls create_game_widgets() to generate the game interface.

      create_game_widgets() - Creates and arranges the widgets for the game window, where the user will interact with the questions.